 Donald Pryor

-Don works as part-time Principal/Director of Human Services Research at the Center for Governmental Research (CGR), a non-profit research and policy consultant.
+Don is recently retired as Principal/Director of Human Services Research at the Center for Governmental Research (CGR), a non-profit research and policy consultant.
 He has authored numerous reports and blogs on education and the relationship of urban education to segregation and poverty, was one of the organizers of GS4A, and has served for many years on a variety of not-for-profit boards and community organizations.

 GS4A Strategy Team